Travel n Tour

 The Grid: Exploring the Norwood Park neighborhood Subscribe for unlimited digital access.
 Try one month for $1!
 SUBSCRIBE PRINT SUBSCRIBER?

-Welcome to the “The Grid,” the Chicago Sun-Times’ in-depth examine Chicago neighborhoods.
+Welcome to the “The Grid,” the Chicago Sun-Times’ in-depth examination of Chicago neighborhoods.

-Today’s stop: Norwood Park This neighborhood is about eleven miles northwest of downtown Chicago, simply minutes from O’Hare.
+Today’s stop: Norwood Park.
+This neighborhood is about eleven miles northwest of downtown Chicago, minutes from O’Hare.
 Norwood Park is one of the rare neighborhoods that doesn’t follow Chicago’s street grid sample.
-Instead, right here, you’ll find curvilinear streets consisting of winding and diagonal roads, plus one stunning tree-lined oval-formed avenue referred to as the Circle.
+Instead, right here, you’ll find curvilinear streets consisting of winding and diagonal roads, plus one stunning tree-lined oval-formed avenue called the Circle.

-Norwood Park boasts some of the oldest homes inside the town, together with an extraordinary collection of an early residential structure, which includes Victorian houses, Chicago-style bungalows, and as a minimum, 4 Sears and Roebuck catalog homes.
-Plus, there’s Superdawg, a circle of the relatives-owned restaurant and nearby organization for decades!
+Norwood Park boasts some of the oldest homes inside the town, together with an extraordinary collection of early residential structures, which includes Victorian houses, Chicago-style bungalows, and, as a minimum, 4 Sears and Roebuck catalog homes.
+There’there’sdawg, a circle of relatives-owned restaurants and nearby organizations for decades!

 Image result for The Grid: Exploring the Norwood Park neighborhood Subscribe for unlimited digital access.
 Try one month for $1!
 SUBSCRIBE PRINT SUBSCRIBER?